Qiskit/qiskit/CONTRIBUTING.md

 source tree, but makes up for this by being much faster (and those rare oversights will still be caught by the CI after you open a pull request).

-You can also run just `ruff`.
-If you have installed the development packages in your python environment via `pip install -r requirements.dev`, then `ruff` will be available.
-Otherwise install it with `pip install ruff`.
-Running the command `ruff check qiskit test tools examples setup.py` will run the same `ruff` tests that are run via `tox` as well as in CI.
+Because they are so fast, it is sometimes convenient to run the tools `black` and `ruff` separately rather than via `tox`.
+If you have installed the development packages in your python environment via `pip install -r requirements.dev`, then `ruff` and `black` will be available.
+Otherwise install them with `pip install ruff black`.
+Running the commands `ruff check qiskit test tools examples setup.py` and `black --check qiskit test tools examples setup.py` will run the same tests with these tools that are run via `tox` as well as in CI.

 ## Development Cycle